Ever wonder why medical doctors recommend eating oatmeal to prevent cardiovascular disease?

 Two Important Side Notes

-First and foremost, always be sure to check first with your healthcare provider before taking immune-boosting supplements like beta glucan, especially Beta-1, 3D Glucan.
+First and foremost, always be sure to check first with your healthcare provider before taking immune-boosting supplements.

-Various sources stress the importance that glucans are so effective at enhancing immune function that they can literally work against immune-suppressing drugs that autoimmune patients regularly take.
-(14)
+Various sources stress the importance that glucans are so effective at enhancing immune function that they may interfere with immune-suppressing drugs that autoimmune patients regularly take.
+(1)

-With Christmas around the corner, if you were thinking of purchasing Beta-1, 3D Glucan for a family member for a Holiday gift or special occasion, make sure that they are not taking any of these immune depressing drugs:
+If you were thinking of purchasing Beta-1, 3D Glucan for a family member or yourself, make sure the following immune suppressing drugs are not being taken:

 - Azathioprine (Imuran)